 - Honoring Bishop Skylstad, Columbia River Pastoral Letter Steering Committee March 4, 2016

-The Ethics & Treaty Project is sponsored jointly by the Center for Environmental Law & Policy and Sierra Club with support from the Columbia Institute for Water Policy.
+The Ethics & Treaty Project is hosted jointly by the Center for Environmental Law & Policy and Sierra Club with support from the Columbia Institute for Water Policy.
 The project works with the Columbia River Treaty Round Table and Columbia Basin tribes and First Nations with natural resource rights and management authorities and responsibilities affected by the Columbia River Treaty.
 (The Ethics & Treaty Project neither represents nor speaks for tribes and First Nations.)

 The project’s goal is to promote principles of stewardship and justice in modernizing the Columbia River Treaty, which governs water and dam management on the Columbia River.
 The United States and Canada can update and modernize the Treaty as early as 2024, and represents a once-in-a-lifetime opportunity to change how the Columbia River is managed.
 Our specific goals are to restore ecological balance to the river, return salmon and other native fish species to the Upper Columbia, and remedy historic injustices to the Columbia Basin tribes & First Nations caused by the dam-building era in the Columbia Basin.

 Based on the Columbia River Pastoral Letter by the 12 Roman Catholic Bishops of the international watershed combined with tools used by hospital ethics committees, in May 2014 Gonzaga University hosted a conference “Righting Historic Wrongs” on the Columbia Basin.
 The conference provided a forum for religious and indigenous leaders, scientists, and conservationists to discuss the impact of dams – acknowledging benefits while focusing on the wrenching damage and remedies through modernizing the Columbia River Treaty.